pestrela/music/traktor/README.md

 * **d) Hotcues move the temporary cue as well**
 \
 I use the hotcues as internal "bookmarks".
 In Traktor, pressing a hotcue moves the temporary cue as well.
 This is very useful when previewing a previously tagged song.
   * Comparison to Rekordbox: No option to move the temporary cue when pressing a hotcue.
 This causes massive confusion to me every single time.
 This would be trivial to fix using advanced MIDI mapping.
+[This was requested in their forum](https://forums.pioneerdj.com/hc/en-us/community/posts/360021313752-Is-there-any-way-at-all-to-reassign-the-cue-button-to-cue-to-the-most-recently-selected-hot-cue-rather-than-only-being-used-to-make-cue-points-)
   * Comparison to Serato: untested
-  * Comparison to VDJ: fixable for sure
+  * Comparison to VDJ: untested, but this woudl be fixable with MIDI mapping for sure
 \
 \
 See also the [most popular DJ softwares census](../census_graphs).

-## What I miss in Traktor
+## Which features I miss in Traktor

-\
-Well, quite a lot:
+Specific features:
 * #1: Elastic beatgrids
-* #2: Plug-and-Play to Pioneer gear / DDJ controllers ([this is the most popular equipment](../census_graphs))
+* #2: Plug-and-Play to Pioneer gear / DDJ controllers ([because this is the most popular equipment today](../census_graphs))
-* #3: Multiple pad modes, and an associated pad editor (like Rekordbox)
+* #3: Multiple pad modes on screen, and an associated pad editor (like Rekordbox and VirtualDJ)
 * #4: Turntable start&stop on the play/pause button
 * #5: Video support
 * #6: [VDJscript](https://www.virtualdj.com/wiki/VDJscript.html), with a lot more than 8x variables and 2x conditions
 * #7: smart playlists and related tracks

-\
+For more general comments, I fully agree with [this Digitial DJ Tips article](https://www.digitaldjtips.com/2019/10/what-next-for-traktor/).
+Generic comments:
+# #1: “Please embrace hardware partners again…”
+# #2: “Please speed up software development!”
+# #3: “Please, no more reinventing the wheel :)”

-But in the end Traktor has [has unique features that I depend on](#why-is-traktor-my-software-of-choice).\
+But in the end Traktor has [has unique features that I depend on](#why-is-traktor-my-software-of-choice).
-\

 See also the [most popular DJ softwares census](../census_graphs).

-## Why i like BIG mechanical jogwheels
+## Why I like BIG mechanical jogwheels

 Spoiler: its not scratching!

 I use jogs all the time in a controller - full list below.
 As I have big hands, I love them to be as BIG as possible.

 Sorted by usage frequency:
 * Adjusting tempo drift for older tracks